ron-rivest/MIT-6.S898-climate-change/overview.md

 The class will meet twice a week, on Tuesday (room TBD) and on Fridays (room 32-123) from 1:00pm—2:30pm.
 The Tuesday class will be seminar-style (students presenting and discussing papers).
 The Friday class will feature many guest speakers (TBD).(material to be added)

+**Discussion and Announcements**

+This term we will be using Piazza for class discussion.
+The system is highly catered to getting you help fast and efficiently from classmates, the TA, and the instructors.
+Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
+If you have any problems or feedback for the developers, email team@piazza.com.

+Find our class page at: https://piazza.com/mit/fall2019/6s898/home